How to Pay Your Credit Card Bills & Outstanding Balances Each Month?

 So, for instance, if your bill’s statement date is 13 December, and your payment due date is 6 January, you have an interest-free period of 25 days.

-What about transactions made on the statement date itself?
-Well, such transactions will be recorded in the next credit bill, which gives you up to an additional month’s time to pay your bill.
-For example, if you purchase a S$5,000 gaming computer package on 13 December, this transaction would be counted in the next credit card statement, issued on 13 Jan.
+For example, if you purchase a S$5,000 gaming computer package on 13 December, this transaction would be counted in the next credit card statement, issued on 13 January.
 You then have a further 25 days to make payment.

 When will you receive credit card bills?

-In general, a billing period can either be charged by calendar month or statement month.
+In general, a billing cycle can either be charged by calendar month or statement month.
 A calendar month is more straightforward – commencing from the first day (1st) of a month to the last day (30th/31st) of the same month (e.g. 1st - 31st January).

 Meanwhile, a statement month depends on your credit card’s approval date as reflected on your card’s (e-)statement.
 This statement month will normally appear on the top fold of your bill statement, indicating the exact date of when it commences and ends.